Oxfam report raises red flag on land grabs in Africa

-According to the Oxfam report, Our Land, Our Lives which was released earlier this month (October 4), an area equivalent to the size of Kenya has been sold off in Africa to international investors over the past decade in order to facilitate the growing of bio fuel and other commercial crops.
+According to the Oxfam report, Our Land, Our Lives, an area equivalent to the size of Kenya has been sold off in Africa to international investors over the past decade in order to facilitate the growing of bio fuel and other commercial crops.

 The report also says the land already sold “could feed a billion people, equivalent to the number of people who go to bed hungry each night.”